Volunteer for your local community NHS Trust

 • Local induction and orientation

-• An opportunity to gain a National Volunteer Certificate A free Enhanced Disclosure and Barring Service (DBS) check is required and provided for this role.
+• A free Enhanced Disclosure and Barring Service (DBS) check is required and provided for this role.

 Service: Community Cardiology Team Location: Various community venues - Lincolnshire Days/hours: Various days, once a week, 12.30-4.00pm